-Foundation programmes
+Preparation programmes

-Our one-year foundation certificates serve a variety of purposes.
-Many students choose to study towards one of these certificates to meet the academic entry requirements of our degree programmes.
-Others take the certificate to gain confidence to start tertiary level study, or to have a taste of what university life is like.
-If you choose the Tohu Tūāpapa Mātauranga foundation certificate, you will also develop your proficiency in te reo Māori and your knowledge of tikanga Māori.
+Our preparation programmes serve a variety of purposes.
+Many students choose to complete a preparation programme to meet the academic entry requirements of their chosen degree.
+Others embark on a preparation programme to gain confidence to start tertiary-level study, or to have a taste of what university life is like.

-Programme options Full- Points per Location Start date Indicative annual fee 1 time progamme Domestic Foundation Certificate Education 1 Year 120 Epsom, Tai Tokerau, Manukau 2 26 Feb 2018 \$716 Foundation Certificate Tohu Tūāpapa Mātauranga 1 Year 120 Epsom 26 Feb 2018 \$716
+Programme options Full-time Points per progamme Location Start date Indicative annual fee 1 Domestic Foundation Certificate Education 1 Year 120 Epsom, Tai Tokerau, Manukau2 4 March 2019 \$731 New Start 12 Weeks part-time n/a City, Tai Tokerau, Manukau 2 Check website www.auckland.ac.nz/newstart \$372-\$647